wp-plugins/bogo/readme.txt

 == Changelog ==

+= 2.4 =

+* Check WPLANG option value to evaluate default locale.
+* Add "Bogo Tools" page under Tools menu.

 = 2.3 =

 * Allow administrators to manage each user's accessible locale set.
 * Bundle famfamfam flag icons and use them in language switcher.
 * "Next" and "Prev" links are picked up from posts in the same locale.
 * Locale list has been updated.

-= 2.2 =

-* Support nav-menu locale settings.
-* Fix: Handle posts page localization properly.